 Even if Belarus is probably the most secluded nation in Europe with a fairly low GDP, it already counts with some of the most modern trains in the region, operating just in a small number of lines, yet showing that the train sector is well developed in the region.

-The latest purchases from Belarusian Railways are trains from the Swiss manufacturer Stadler.
+The latest purchases from Belorussian Railways are trains from the Swiss manufacturer Stadler.

 Train Stations in Minsk

-The main railway station in Minsk is Minsk Passazhirski (Minsk Passenger Station) and is located in the heart of the city.
+The main railway station in the capital is the Minsk Passazhirski (Minsk Passenger Station) and is located in the heart of the city.
 Most international trains will call only at this station, especially those coming from / to the European Union.

 How to Travel to Belarus by Train